 No matter what medical issue you’re dealing with, the advice is usually to drink more water.
 In fact, a lot of health advice makes water sound like some magic elixir you can’t have enough of.
 And water is absolutely necessary to survive.
 But what you're not often told is that you can have too much of a good thing, drinking water included.

 “We're constantly being told the benefits of regularly drinking water, and more often than not, these benefits stand true,” Morgan Statt, Health and Safety Investigator at ConsumerSafety.org, tells Bustle.
 “From boosting your immune system to clearing your skin, you'd be hard-pressed to find something water doesn't help with.
 But, unfortunately, it is possible to drink too much water.”

-The effects of excessive fluid consumption are usually not this severe, but they are very disruptive.
-Here are some signs that you could be drinking too much water or other fluids.
+The effects of drinking too much water are usually not this severe, but they can be disruptive.
+Here are some signs that you could be drinking too much water or other fluids: